realA10001986/Time-Circuits-Display/README.md

 On the TCD, no special configuration is required.
 However, if the TCD is supposed to send out notifications about time travel and alarm to connected clients, usage of MQTT must be disabled or the **Send commands for other props** option in the MQTT section of the Config Portal must be unchecked.
 The TCD only sends out such notifications either via MQTT or BTTFN, never both.

-On the other prop, such as CircuitSetup's upcoming Flux Capacitor or SID, the TCD's IP address must be entered into the **IP address of TCD** field on the respective Setup page in their Config Portal - that's it.
+On the other prop, such as CircuitSetup's upcoming Flux Capacitor or SID, the TCD's IP address (not hostname!) must be entered into the **IP address of TCD** field on the respective Setup page in their Config Portal - that's all.

-The fact that the devices communicate directly with each other makes BTTFN the ideal solution for car setups: The TCD acts as access point for Flux Capacitor and SID, and both those props talk to the TCD wirelessly.
+The fact that the devices communicate directly with each other makes BTTFN the ideal solution for car setups: While at home, the devices might be connected to an existing WiFi network, in a car, the TCD can act as access point for Flux Capacitor and SID (ie they are connecting to the *TCD-AP* WiFi network), and those then can talk the TCD wirelessly.
 More information on this is in the documentation of the respective prop.

+To see which BTTFN devices are currently known to the TCD, enter the keypad menu and select "BTTFN CIENTS".

 #### HomeAssitant/MQTT